rajpgr8/gin-rest-api/5-gin-rest-api-jwt-verify/readme.md

 ##### We want to restrict event creation to logged-in users only, ensuring that only authenticated users can create events.
+Once user is loggedn in a JWT (JSON Web Token) will be returned.
+Now if user wants to create an event (protected route), the JWT should be sent in the header.
+Like ```--header 'Authorization: <JWT-TOKEN>'```
 ```
 go run .
 ```